laravel/docs/homestead.md

     cpus: 4
     provider: virtualbox
     elasticsearch: 6

-Please reference the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to customize your configuration.
+> {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

 <a name="aliases"></a>
 ### Aliases